Spokane Urology is expanding with a second location!

 Bowel and bladder problems are often caused by dysfunctional sacral nerves.
-To restore the function of your bladder and bowels, the team at Spokane Urology offers Axonics® neurostimulation therapy at their office in Spokane, Washington.
+To restore the function of your bladder and bowels, the team at Spokane Urology offers Axonics® neurostimulation therapy at their office in Spokane and Spokane Valley, Washington.
 This minimally invasive procedure relieves symptoms as they happen so that you can get back to your usual activities with no more disruptions.
 Find out how Axonics can work for you by calling Spokane Urology today or booking a consultation online.

 Axonics was developed by Axonics Modulation Technologies in Irvine, California.
 It’s a system to help improve urinary and bowel control.
 Treatment involves placing a neurostimulator that targets the nerves that control your bladder and bowel.

 The Axonics system is an alternative therapy for people with urinary or fecal incontinence that aren’t having success with conservative treatments like lifestyle changes and medications.

 The team at Spokane Urology might also recommend Axonics to address symptoms of conditions like:

 You can expect a thorough evaluation of your health and bowel and bladder control to determine if Axonics is right for you.

 The goal of treatment with the Axonics system is to restore your bowel and bladder control using gentle nerve stimulation.